 Teaching Ethnic Studies

-Ethnic Studies began as a movement of Cal State students in the Bay Area in 1969.
+Ethnic Studies began as a community and student movement at San Francisco State University in 1968-69.
 Today there is a growing demand for Ethnic Studies at all levels of PK-12 education.
 Ethnic Studies majors who wish to become middle or high school teachers of Social Science must meet Subject Matter Competency through coursework or by passing the CSET before applying to a single subject credential program, completed in three semesters in online and hybrid formats at CSUEB.
 All teaching fieldwork is in person.
-Apply to both the Department and University for Summer 2024.

 mario-zelaya.png